ekoenig4/private_production/README.md

 A simpack is a folder containing the gridpack, generator fragment, processing script, and any other files that might be needed.
 It is a standalone entity that can be shipped to CRAB for sample generation.

-Go inside the `run` directory and run `python3 build_simpack.py`.
+Go inside the [run](https://github.com/LukaLambrecht/private-sample-production/tree/main/run) directory and run `python3 build_simpack.py`.
 Use the argument `-h` to see a list of all available command line options with a brief explanation.
 The most important ones are:
 - `-g`: provide the path to the gridack to start event generation from.
 - `-f`: provide the path to an appropriate generator fragment.
-- `-c`: provide the path to the folder containing the condition-dependent processing sequence.
-Typically this would be of the form `-c ../conditions/conditions-<era>`.
-Do not provide the full path to the `nanoaod_run.sh` file, only to the folder that contains it.
+- `-c`: provide the path to the folder containing the condition-dependent processing sequence and potential auxiliary files.
+Typically this path would be of the form `-c ../conditions/conditions-<era>`.
+The provided directory must contain a `nanoaod_run.sh` script containing the sequence to execute, but do not provide the full path to the `nanoaod_run.sh` file, only to the folder that contains it.
+Any other files present in this directory will be copied to the simpack as well.
+A notable example of these potential auxiliary files is lists of files with premixed pileup events that are available on disk (see below for a full discussion).
 - `--container`: for some CMSSW versions (as defined in the processing sequence), a container is needed.
 Not yet sure which container exactly is needed for which CMSSW version, but for now just use `--container cmssw-el8`, which seems to work for the currently implemented conditions.
 - `-s`: storage site.